 Let’s be ambitious about ending poverty and improving mental health.
 If we did end poverty, then all of us, not just those who are poor now, would see benefits for our mental health.

 Children and young people are particularly vulnerable to the mental health harm caused by poverty and inequality.
-It’s one of the reasons the Mental Health Foundation launched its Make It Count campaign for children on World Mental Health Day last week.
+It’s one of the reasons we launched its Make it Count campaign for children on World Mental Health Day last week.

 Lacking money to pay for decent housing, healthy food and drink, warm clothes, gym membership and so on is the most obvious way poverty damages health but there are many more subtle ways mental health is undermined.

-Two years ago, the Mental Health Foundation produced a powerful report on the effect of both absolute and relative poverty.
+Two years ago, we produced a powerful report on the effect of both absolute and relative poverty.
 It confirmed that the harm of economic inequality goes far beyond just not having enough money for the basics of a healthy life.

 For example, if you’re worried about finding the money to pay the gas bill and replace your child's worn-out school shoes, you are less likely to have the ‘mental bandwidth’ to plan a healthy dinner and you are more likely to grab a cheap takeaway.
 You are also more likely to smoke and drink harmfully, and take other risks that harm the health of you and your children.